-If you are looking for a home to rent, then a build to rent home is a good place to look.
-Once the scheme is taken up by more housing developers then there's a good chance the rent will be cheaper, not only in those homes but elsewhere across the UK.
+If you are looking for a home to rent, then a build to rent home might be a good place to look.

-The build to rent homes are focused on providing new homes and a communal neighbourly setting, which requires having building management to maintain it.
-That means there will be a service charge on top of your rent to pay.
-This is usually calculated per square foot of space you rent - the more you have the more you pay on your service charge.
+Build to rent homes are focused on providing new homes and a communal neighbourly setting, which requires having building management to maintain it.
+That means there is typically a service charge on top of your rent to pay.
+This is usually calculated per square foot of space you rent - the more you have, the more you pay on your service charge.

 Build to rent does not guarantee cheaper rent.
 It is still dictated by the market's supply and demand, and landlords are only regulated insofar as having to place caps and provide year-long tenancy agreements.
 This means you might still find the rent to be bad value for money, even if it is relatively cheaper than other homes in the area.

 The scheme relies on more affordable housing being built to boost supply and keep prices low.
-Each developer has their own rules too, so while there might be general rules on rental caps and tenancy agreements that might not to be the case with every build to rent development.
+Each developer has their own rules too, so while there might be general rules on rental caps and tenancy agreements, that might not be the case with every build to rent development.